 We’re exploring a portfolio of new technologies to speed-up our work, on and off the track.
-We’re implementing new streamlined processes and structures that make us more effective at what we do.
+We’re implementing new streamlined processes and structures that make us more agile, and more effective at what we do.
 And we’re looking at innovative ways of working – better planning, better deals, better designs – that will allow us to deliver our plans for passengers at lower cost.